LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Evaluation

 \textbf{VirusTotal.} Figure~\ref{fig:vt-rates} shows that 5/10 samples' all malware variant detection rates are below the respective baseline.
-For Exeinfector, the average variant detection rate of $40.708\%$ is $31.301\%$ lower than the baseline of $72.009\%$, with detection rates decreasing.
+For Exeinfector, the average variant detection rate of $40.708\%$ is $31.301\%$ lower than the baseline of $72.009\%$.
 The most significant drop occurs after modifying the 4th function, where Reusability, Optimization, and Security strategies fall below $30\%$, over $42\%$ lower than the baseline.
-In Fungus (2nd subplot), the average detection rate is $63.167\%$ compared to a baseline of $73.630\%$.
-Optimization achieves the lowest rate of $56.611\%$ after modifying three functions, including the third function in file \texttt{mUsb}, which manipulates USB drives to create hidden directories and execute files automatically.
-In the Dexter subplot of Figure~\ref{fig:vt-rates}, detection rates average $72.211\%$, which is $10.809\%$ below the baseline of $83.020\%$.
+The average detection rate of Fungus is $63.167\%$ compared to a baseline of $73.630\%$.
+Optimization achieves the lowest rate of $56.611\%$ after modifying three functions, including one that manipulates USB drives to create hidden directories and execute files automatically.
+In the Dexter subplot, detection rates average $72.211\%$, which is $10.809\%$ below the baseline of $83.020\%$.
 The details for this sample are provided in Appendix~\ref{subsec_appendix:detailed_analysis_appendix}.
 For HiddenVNC, the average detection rate is $64.664\%$, $11.84\%$ below the baseline of $76.503\%$.
 Optimization and Quality variants show consistently lower rates, while Security and Windows variants exhibit a decreasing trend.
-The Reusability strategy drops notably from $67.593\%$ to $61.081\%$ between the seventh and eighth function modifications.
-The eighth function was divided into six smaller functions that enumerate visible windows and capture their content.
+The Reusability strategy drops notably from $67.593\%$ to $61.081\%$ during the 8th function modification, which was divided into six sub-functions that enumerate visible windows to capture content.

 For Predator, the average and baseline rates are nearly identical, with most variants showing similar performance.
 A decreasing trend is observed with Security reaching the lowest detection rate of 49.967\% at the 8th function, 8\% lower than baseline, followed by Optimization at 54.591\%.
 The details for Prosto are provided in Appendix~\ref{subsec_appendix:detailed_analysis_appendix}.
-For Conti ransomware, most variants are around the baseline rate of 65.275\% with large drops for Reusability and Optimization for the 7th and 5th functions, respectively, which started above the baseline rate and remain below it.
-A declining trend is also observed for Windows strategy and Quality.
-For Babuk, detection rates show moderate declines across most strategies, with Optimization contributing the most notable early drop.
-Detailed analysis is provided in Appendix~\ref{subsec_appendix:detailed_analysis_appendix}.
+For Conti, most variants are around the baseline rate of 65.275\% with large drops for Reusability and Optimization for the 7th and 5th functions, respectively.
+Windows and Quality also show a declining rate.
+For Babuk, Optimization show the most notable early drop.
+Detailed analysis is in Appendix~\ref{subsec_appendix:detailed_analysis_appendix}.